devwag/m4/README.md

 * Developer workstation will need
   * VSTS / Git access
-  * Go (latest)
-  * Docker on a Linux VM (CI/CD can also be used)
+  * Go 1.10 (I can't get Delve to work on 1.11 Windows ...)
   * Azure subscription access for SSH access
     * TODO - what level access is required for SSH?

 ## Getting Started

-* sampleapp - contains the Web Hook that is deployed to: m4.azurewebsites.net
-* docker -  contains production and dev docker build files
+* docker -  contains docker build files (currently for developer deployment)
 * sendmessage - a simple app for sending messages to event grid
+* src/m4/sampleapp - contains the Web Hook that is deployed to: m4.azurewebsites.net
-* logb - a simple log wrapper for chaining requests
+* src/m4/logb - a simple log wrapper for chaining requests
-* eventgrid - handler that parses the event grid "envelope" and handles validation events
+* src/m4/eventgrid - handler that parses the event grid "envelope" and handles validation events

 ## Flags

 * port - int - 8080 - port for web hook to listen on
-* logpath - string - /home/LogFiles/ - local path to the log files
+* logpath - string - /home/LogFiles/ - path to the log files
-  * this is the CIFS share mounted by App Service)
+  * /home/LogFiles/ is the CIFS share mounted by App Service

 ## Sharing Plan